Book – The 4 Hour Work Week

 - Most people are good at a handful of things and utterly miserable at most.

 - The choice is between multiplication of results using strengths or incremental improvement fixing weaknesses that will, at best, become mediocre.

 Relative Income v/s Absolute Income –

-- Where absolute income only focuses on the income, relative income also considers the work we put in mostly number of hours, days, year to earn that money.
+- Where absolute Income only focuses on the payment, relative Income also considers the work we put in, mainly the number of hours, days, and years to earn that money.

-- Tim shares a great relative income example in the book.
-Two people may make the same money, however the one who spends less hour working for that money, has higher per hour earning, which is relative income.
+- Tim shares a great relative income example in the Book.
+Two people may make the same money.
+However, those who spend fewer hours working for that money have higher per-hour earnings than Income.

 System Reset –

-- Tim suggests to flip the questions and focus on what will excite you rather than what are your goals, It’s the process, striving that makes goals exciting.
+- Tim suggests flipping the questions and focusing on what will excite you rather than your goals; the process of striving makes goals exciting.

-- He claims that opposite of happiness is not sadness, but boredom.
+- He claims that the opposite of happiness is not sadness but boredom.
 Remember, boredom is the enemy, not some abstract “failure.”

 - You may consider checking out his Ted Talk on Fear Setting (Why should you define your fear than your goals)